 It’s a good idea to bring your current insurance card, as well as your copay, deductible, or coinsurance, depending on your insurance coverage.
 Please provide a copy of your records if you’re a transferring patient.
-Please carry a mask and arrive alone to your appointment in order to follow COVID regulations.

 We obtain your insurance information at the time the appointment is scheduled.
 If we have any issues contacting your insurance company we will make every effort to contact you.

 There is a $25 no-show fee for doctor appointments; if you are scheduled for a procedure or ultrasound, there is a $50 no-show fee.
 If you have a doctor’s appointment for a procedure or ultrasound, there is a $75 no-show fee.
 All of these appointments require a 24-hour notice to avoid these fees being applied to your account.
 The credit card that is on file with our office will automatically be charged.
 If you do not have a credit card on file with the office, you will receive a statement of the charges.
 The office will not reschedule any appointments if there is an outstanding no-show fee.